 Furthermore, if your loved one lost their life after a spinal cord injury, you may be able to pursue a wrongful death claim against the responsible party to pay for final expenses, such as:

 You could file a lawsuit against the at-fault party to obtain compensation for your losses.
-There’s a timeframe known as a statute of limitations you must follow if you want to hold them liable for their actions.
+You must follow a timeframe known as a statute of limitations if you want to hold them liable for their actions.
 Texas has a two-year statute of limitations for personal injury cases.
 That means you have two years from the injury date to sue, or you could lose your right to do so.

 Two major exceptions exist that could extend the deadline:

 You might be entitled to exemplary damages when you file a lawsuit.
-Instead of compensating you for your losses, an award of these damages punishes the defendant for their misconduct.
-A jury will only provide this type of financial award if you can show clear and convincing evidence that the at-fault party acted with gross negligence, malice, or fraud.
+Instead of compensating you for your losses, awarding these damages punishes the defendant for their misconduct.
+A jury will only provide this financial award if you can show clear and convincing evidence that the at-fault party acted with gross negligence, malice, or fraud.

 If you share any amount of blame for your spinal cord injury, you could end up with much less compensation than you deserve.
-Proportionate responsibility diminishes an accident victim’s losses by the percentage of fault they are assigned by the jury.
+Proportionate responsibility diminishes an accident victim’s losses by the percentage of fault the jury assigns them.

 For example, let’s say you suffered $100,000 in losses, but a jury finds that your actions were 20% to blame for the accident.
 You would be entitled to no more than $80,000 in compensation.
 Additionally, if you were more than 50% at fault, you would be prohibited from pursuing a financial award.